-The insurance adjustor puts some real effort in coming up with a fair settlement offer.
+The insurance adjuster puts some real effort in coming up with a fair settlement offer.
 He or she will look up the Kelley Blue Book value as well as shopping online for the exact (or as close as possible to the exact) make and model of your car with approximately the same mileage.
 They will take into consideration any repairs or updates that your vehicle had recently such as new tires, refurbished seats, etc.

-The adjustor also reviews the shape that the car was in prior to the accident.
+The adjuster also reviews the shape that the car was in prior to the accident.
 For example, the car that I owned may have been in fantastic condition prior to the accident while the next car that came off of the assembly line could have been a piece of junk before the accident.
-It’s only fair that the guy who took good care of his vehicle would be compensated more than the guy who trashed his car.
-This is a term used by the insurance company known as “betterment”.
+It's only fair that the guy who took good care of his vehicle would be compensated more than the guy who trashed his car.
+This is a term used by the insurance company known as "betterment".

 What determines whether a car is totaled or not?